rlupton20/blog/posts/2017-09-25-Libre-rate-your-NixOS.markdown

 # Blacklisting unwanted licenses

 `nixpkgs` can be configured to blacklist certain license types.
-The [https://github.com/NixOS/nixpkgs/blob/master/lib/licenses.nix](license definition file) lists all the licenses used in all the packages in nix.
+The [license definition file](https://github.com/NixOS/nixpkgs/blob/master/lib/licenses.nix) lists all the licenses used in all the packages in nix.
 Anything with `free = false;` is recognized as a non-free package by nix, and can't be installed unless non-free packages are explicitly enabled.
 However, there are non-free licenses without this label. `unfreeRedistributableFirmware` is non-free yet doesn't have this label.
 To help avoid inadvertantly installing these kinds of packages, we need to blacklist this license (along with any others we want to avoid).

 ## System level